mbaranr/mbaranr.github.io/_projects/deeprvat2.md

 ### Robustness and Performance

-The Max Permutation Invariant Function (PIF) cannot model interactions or compound effects.
+The `max` Permutation Invariant Function (PIF) cannot model interactions or compound effects.
 For example, one variant might suppress or mask another, while two moderate-impact variants together could produce a stronger effect than either alone.
+Sifting to a `sum` PIF helps adress this.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">